 Lure coursing is a humane sport that makes use of a lure—usually a plastic bag, that is pulled by a motor around a course of pulleys.
 If you are interested in seeing a video of dogs lure coursing at Courteous Canine, Inc go to: http://www.youtube.com/watch?v=iOv7JeO8GI8&feature=youtu.be

 As you can see, the dogs chase the “lure” and have a blast doing it.
-Courteous Canine, Inc. offers two levels of lure coursing classes:
+Courteous Canine, Inc. offers two services for Lure Coursing classes:

 for dogs that have never lure coursed before or who are needing more exposure to get optimally addicted.
 This one-time class lasts 90-minutes and is limited to 8 dogs.
-Class costs $30 per dog.
+Class costs $40 per dog.
+To find a group class, click this link.

 We recommend that you have your dog checked by a vet and cleared for lure coursing as it is a high speed activity.